I remember when I started my lash journey and opened my studio, I first needed to buy a lash bed.

 - No choice of color.

-I personally prefer the wooden frame beds as I find them more elegant but it is a great option if you are on a budget.
-However, you could opt for a massage bed with an aluminum frame if you prefer that look or a slightly more luxurious wooden one like the Master Montclair.
+I personally prefer the wooden frame beds as I find them more elegant.
+However, you could opt for a massage bed with an aluminum frame if you prefer that look and are on a tighter budget or a slightly more luxurious wooden one like the Master Montclair.

-One of the most important features I look for in a lash bed is room for my legs!
+One of the most important features I look for in an eyelash extension bed is room for my legs!
 Be careful when buying a wooden “standard massage bed”.

 Some massage beds come with a reinforcing wood plate right where you would want to put your legs.
 It doesn’t matter for a massage therapist, but for a lash artist, it is crucial.